What is this, exactly???

 If you designate your email as "public, but anonymous", it will be included in the public letters section.
 There are some amazing stories from the past that our community has shared.
 Your email address will never be shown or shared, but the body and the subject of the letter will be.
 Please refrain from mentioning specific people in a public letter (and if you do, we reserve the right to delete your letter.
 Read our terms and conditions of use for more details.

-I think I wrote a letter a few years ago - can you help me it?
+I think I wrote a letter a few years ago - can you help me with it?

 Once you are a registered user you can always see your delivered letters in your FutureMe account.
 But you cannot read letters that have not been delivered yet since, ya know, the future hasn't arrived yet.
 Due to the volume of letters written on FutureMe we can only help find letters in the proverbial haystack for premium members.
 Once you are a member and want help finding a letter, please send a support request through the contact link below.